Aluminium Extrusion – Everything you need to know

 The history of extrusion goes way back to 1797 when Joseph Bramah patented the first ever extrusion process, designed to make pipe from soft metals.
 In 1820 Thomas Burr used the same process to form lead piping, using a hydraulic press that was also invented by Bramah.

 Why was aluminium extrusion invented?

-What purpose does extruded aluminium serve?
+What purpose does aluminium extrusion serve?

 Aluminium itself is famously workable, and different die designs mean a multitude of profiles are possible.
 The metal is malleable but also strong, so is perfect for structural and mechanical projects.
 It resists rust and corrosion, simply oxidising a little to form a protective coating.
 Aluminium is 100% recyclable and can be recycled infinitely.
 It’s often surprisingly cost-effective and looks amazing.
 It conducts heat and electricity beautifully and weighs very little, roughly a third the weight of steel but equally strong.

 In a nutshell, the purpose of aluminium extrusion is to provide lightweight extra strength and resilience to an extraordinary variety of vital products and objects.

 What are the common uses of extruded aluminium?

 Aluminium’s high strength-to-weight ratio makes it ideal for cars, aircraft, bicycles, boats and trains.
 Light vehicles use less fuel, so using aluminium saves petrol.
 Its remarkable strength means vehicles made using it can carry much heavier loads.